 We’ll dive deeper into the difference between the types of custody in Minnesota in this blog post, as well as everything you need to know to ensure you’re aware of your rights.
-Click the links below to jump directly to the questions you need answers to.

 How to get custody rights of your child

-How do I get custody?
+How do I get custody of my child?

 How much does it cost to file for custody?

-If the mother and father of a child were not married at the time of the child's birth, the mother is entitled to exclusive custody of the child until a custody order is issued by a court.
-This is true even if both parents signed a Recognition of Parentage and their names both appear on the child's birth certificate (see Minnesota Statute 257.541).
+This is true even if both parents sign a Recognition of Parentage form, and their names both appear on the child's birth certificate (see Minnesota Stat.
+257.541).

-Can I file for emergency custody?
+How do I file for emergency custody?

 Emergency custody motions, or “ex parte” actions, waive any requirements of notifying the opposing party before the hearing date.
 Regular motions, on the other hand, require notifying the opposing party 14 days before the hearing date.

-- concerns for the child’s safety,
+- Concerns for the child’s safety

-Emergency and ex parte motions should be used sparingly and only when appropriate.
 If you want to file for emergency custody, we strongly recommend reaching out to a lawyer for help.

 What if the other parent and I disagree about custody and parenting time?